ellisonbg/py4science/book/getting_started.rst

-result with less typing and less code -- it has much better performance in an interpreted language like Python because most of the work happens in C.  Python only has to do look up the variable name "x" and multiplication and exponentiation operators one time to see how to use them with numpy arrays, unlike in the Python case where it had to do the look up in each iteration of the loop.
+result with less typing and less code -- it has much better performance in an interpreted language like Python because most of the work happens in C.  Python only has to do look up the variable name ``x`` and multiplication ``*`` and exponentiation ``**`` operators one time to see how to use them with numpy arrays, unlike in the Python case where it had to do the look up in each iteration of the loop.
 For loops with a large number of iterations, the differences can be a 100-fold or more performance improvement, which is why dynamic interpreted languages like Python and Matlab rely so heavily on array based computations.
 This is sometimes confusing for people coming from languages which do not encourage or support array based element-wise operations.

-In this book, as above, we will be utilizing the import abbreviation ``np`` for ``numpy``.
+In this book, as above, we will be utilizing the import abbreviation ``import numpy as np``.
 You can check which version of numpy you are running, and where it is installed, by inspecting the ``__version__`` and ``__file__`` attributes.